 In 2022, 19 employees in Malaysia successfully completed their Chartered Banker Level 2 and 3 certifications.
-As of 2022, 112 employees are currently in the process of pursuing the certification.
+As of 2022, 112 employees are currently in the process

 We also promote life-long learning and support employees in their further education, through sponsorships and scholarship awards.